- 1 The Best VPN Services in 2022

 NordVPN is a relatively inexpensive service, considering the overall market offerings.

-Do their servers keep logs?
-They don’t store any information about their users or users’ activities on their servers.
+Do they keep logs?
+They don’t store any information about their users or users’ activities on their hardware.

 NordPVN Protocols include PPTP, L2TP/IPsec, SSTP and OpenVPN (configuration files).